 Delray Beach Nursing Home Abuse Lawyer

 Florida has a higher percentage of elderly residents than most other states, at just over 20 percent.
 Some of these are in nursing homes and assisted living facilities, in order to have a better quality of life than they might otherwise have been able to get in their later years – but unfortunately, some nursing homes do not fulfill their job descriptions, facilitating and even committing abuse.
 If you or a loved one have been the victim of abuse in this setting, it is important to know you deserve better.
-Our Delray Beach nursing home abuse lawyers at the Leifer Law Firm are ready to assist you with your case and fight for you.
+Our Delray Beach nursing home abuse lawyers at Leifer & Ramirez are ready to assist you with your case and fight for you.

 Is It Abuse?

 One major stumbling block for many is that they are unsure whether the treatment they have experienced actually rises to the level of abuse under Florida law.
 In reality, Florida law recognizes multiple types of abuse against the elderly, even if it is not physical – for example, psychological abuse is explicitly delineated in the relevant statute.
 Also, conduct which does not necessarily result in physical or psychological injury, but could “reasonably be expected to result” in such injury is also characterized as abusive.

 Some people tend to shrink from reporting abusive behavior because it qualifies more as neglect than outright abuse, but neglect of an elderly person or disabled adult is also covered in the statute.
 It covers neglect in the sense of not providing anything that is necessary to maintain the elderly person’s physical or mental health, from food to medicine to supervision.
 In reality there is very little potentially problematic conduct that is not covered under the Florida statute.